Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Quasi-uniqueness of Patterson measures

 which is a contradiction.
-We also obtain $\nu(F_+)>1$ in the other case where $\mu(F_+)=1$, and derive a contradiction. \end{proof}
+We also obtain $\nu(F_+)>1$ in the other case where $\mu(F_+)=1$, which leads to a contradiction. \end{proof}

 The quasi-uniqueness is mainly applied to Patterson measures for $\Gamma$ of divergence type.
-Hereafter, if a Patterson measure for $\Gamma$ has quasi-invariance constant $D$ then we call it $(\Gamma,D)$-Patterson measure in brief.

 \begin{theorem} Let $\Gamma \subset \Isom(X,d)$ be a non-elementary discrete group of divergence type.
-Then any two Patterson measures for $\Gamma$ are absolutely continuous to each other.
-If $\mu$ is a $(\Gamma,D)$-Patterson measure and $\mu'$ is a $(\Gamma,D')$-Patterson measure, then
+Then, any two Patterson measures for $\Gamma$ are mutually absolutely continuous.
+If $\mu$ and $\mu'$ are Patterson measures for $\Gamma$ with quasi-invariance constants $D$ and $D'$ respectively, then

 \end{theorem}